lucianodato/noise-repellent/README.md

 * Amount of reduction: Determines how much the noise floor will be reduced.
 * Noise Offset: Scales the noise print captured.
 Greater values will reduce more noise at the expense of removing low level detail of the signal.
 * Release: Timing of spectral gates releases.
 Larger values will reduce artifacts but might blur nearby transients.
-* SNR threshold: Threshold for the low SNR level detector for the postfilter.
-Higher thresholds will discriminate better between signal and noise but it might pump a bit.
+* SNR threshold: Threshold for the low SNR level detector of the postfilter.
+Lower thresholds will not apply the postfilter higher thresholds will start to discriminate between low and high SNR signals and apply filter smoothing to the lower ones.
 * Whitening: Modifies the residual noise to be more like white noise.
 This takes into account that our ears do well discriminating sounds in white noise versus colored noise.
+Higher values will brighten the residual noise and will mask high frequency musical noise.
 * Makeup Gain: Output gain if needed.
 * Capture noise print: To manually take the noise print.
 * Adaptive Noise: To change the noise profile dynamically in time.
-Apply only to voice recordings.
 This enables the automatic estimation of noise thresholds.
 It needs a few seconds to learn it.
+This will work right only in voice recordings.
 * Reset noise print: Removes the noise print previously captured.
 * Noise listen: To hear only the residual noise.